Jeff & Cynthia's Adventures

 When you turn around and look the other direction, you can see the very nice kitchen area.
 They fit in a lot of stuff for a boat!
 This kitchen is larger than many house kitchens!

-For this 1st day, Joran motored us near St John’s island and the somewhat near the BVI ocean border.
+For this 1st day, Joran motored us near St John’s island and somewhat near the BVI ocean border.
 Here is Joran piloting the boat.
 This area up at the top has nice benches all around it in the shade.
 While motoring, we hung out at the top here with Joran.
-It was nice and breezy, with a good view.
+It was nice and breezy, with a good view

 After arriving to our spot, Joran took us on the dinghy to a nearby snorkeling area.
 Checkout the next post for that topic.